PDOK/gokoala/README.md

   and JSON representation of supported (Mapbox) styles.
 - [OGC API 3D GeoVolumes](https://ogcapi.ogc.org/geovolumes/) serves HTML and JSON metadata and functions as a proxy in front of a [3D Tiles](https://www.ogc.org/standard/3dtiles/) server/storage of your choosing.

+Besides OGC APIs, GoKoala also offers an API for geocoding.
+This builds on top of OGC API Features and allows the user to search for features across one or multiple collections using free-text search terms.
+To support this use case, one first needs to create a search index in Postgres using the [gokoala-etl](cmd/gokoala-etl) tool.
+Furthermore, you need to configure the `featuresSearch` section in the config file.
+This is currently considered an advanced feature.

 ## Build